danphenderson/danphenderson/README.md

 ### Michigan Technological University Class of 2021.

-### Seeking a Junior Software Development or Data Science Oppurtunity.
+### Seeking a Junior Software Development or Data Science Opportunity.

 ----

-I am a recent addition to the github community and many of my repositories are previous projects.
+I am a recent addition to the GitHub community, and many of my repositories are previous projects.

 ----